Revelation chapter 6. The birth pangs of the kingdom of heaven in the 20th century, and the wrath of God in the 21st.

 |Pale horse||Africa||South||Famine, war, disease||1967 –|

 In general, God reserves judgement until the end of a person’s natural life and the end of the age.
 We are all under sentence of death.
 Life is given so that we seek and find him, and of our own volition choose good rather than evil.
-The many acts of temporal judgement on entire cities and nations in the Old Testament – Sodom and Gomorrah (Gen 19), Egypt (Ex 12, 14), the Canaanites (Gen 15:16, Lev 18:25), Israel (II Ki 17) and the neighbours of Israel (Ezek 25-32) – came after wickedness had run its course; society was so corrupt that there was nothing good left in it.
+The many acts of temporal judgement on entire cities and nations in the Old Testament – Sodom and Gomorrah (Gen 19), Egypt (Ex 12, 14), the Canaanites (Gen 15:16, Lev 18:25), Israel (II Ki 17) and the neighbours of Israel (Ezek 25-32) – came after wickedness had run its course; society was so corrupt that nothing good remained in it.
 They were all illustrations of the final judgement, warning us not to treat God’s mercy and forbearance lightly.
 In the meantime wars, famines, epidemics and earthquakes happen; they are symptoms of a generally disordered world, and we should be reluctant to characterise any such disaster as a sign of God’s displeasure.

 The dramatic loss of Christian faith in Europe is historically unprecedented.
 While some countries are slightly better off than others, the continent as a whole can no longer be described as a Christian civilization.
 The causes of this loss of faith are numerous – and somewhat mysterious.
 The consequences are self-destructive and perilous. …